NCIP/gdc-docs/docs/API/Users_Guide/Submission.md

 #### Example

-Query for any one case in 'TCGA-LUAD' without Diagnosis information
+GraphQL query for any one case in 'TCGA-LUAD' without Diagnosis information

-**GraphQL Query**

 ```JavaScript
 {